AdobeDocs/cis-photoshop-api-docs/src/pages/index.md

 ## Welcome to Photoshop API!

-The Adobe Photoshop API gives you access to a subset of Photoshop, Lightroom, and Sensei services.
+The Adobe Photoshop API gives you access to a subset of Photoshop, Lightroom and Sensei services.
 The API will allow you to make both layer and document level edits to Photoshop PSD files as well as perform a number of image edits and improvements.

 The Photoshop API is designed with REST like principles and uses standard HTTP response codes, verbs and authentication and returns JSON-encoded responses.
 The examples you see are written in cURL but you can use any language of your choice to interact with the API.

-The [Getting started] page will walk you through making your first API call and authenticating your request.
+The [Authentication](../authentication/) and [Hello world](../hello-world/) pages will walk you through authenticating and making your first API call your request.

 ## Public Beta